You can listen to the audio version of this article.

 Do you still remember your class schedule last academic year?
 Well, on your own now, do your own schedule.
 This routine will help you to remind you of the necessary things that you needed to accomplish.

 Time management is essential when it comes to doing your coursework, but sometimes it can be quite a challenge to many students.
-Fortunately, there are lots of apps that can help you manage your time, such as Google Calendar.
+Fortunately, there are lots of apps that can help you manage your time, such as CustomEssayMeister or Google Calendar.

 Make connections with fellow students